November 30, 2021

 3. Keep the Steps Simple

-That said, the “cradle effect” is not exclusive to women.
-Men, too, desire to be rocked to sleep in a woman's cozy embrace.
-When both partners know how to do it, the dance becomes mesmeric, intoxicating and unforgettable (see Tango Is a Relationship).
+That said, the cradle effect isn’t exclusive to women.
+Men, too, long to be enveloped in a woman’s warm embrace.
+When both partners understand how to cultivate this experience together, the dance transforms into something mesmeric, intoxicating, and unforgettable.

 No comments: